AshtonKem/HugoBlog/content/posts/java-doesnt-deserve-half-the-shit-we-give-it.md

 +++
-title = "java doesnt deserve half the shit we give it" date = "2013-01-22" aliases = ["/blog/2013/01/22/java-doesnt-deserve-half-the-shit-we-give-it"] Categories = []
+title = "Java Doesn't Deserve Half the Shit We Give It" date = "2013-01-22" aliases = ["/blog/2013/01/22/java-doesnt-deserve-half-the-shit-we-give-it"] Categories = []